 Led by the police, supported by the community; this will be tackled through pursuing offenders, crime prevention activities including Automatic Number Plate Recognition (ANPR) operations, crime reduction events and education.

-We encourage as many residents, as possible to complete the survey, and as many residents, businesses and groups as possible to attend the meeting.
+The results of the survey are aggregated and presented at the meeting, to inform discussion and guide decisions.
+The meetings include open, frank discussions with members of Chiltern’s Neighbourhood Policing team.
+We encourage as many residents, businesses and groups as possible to attend the meeting.
 These meetings are also an opportunity to ask questions and air views.

 Browse Forum Meetings

 Crime policing priorities for the coming quarter are set at the committee meeting of the Chiltern Community Forum.
 This is an open meeting, which anyone can attend.